+In accordance with the requirements of the aforementioned law, these regulations were also published on Ence's website and corporate intranet, and communicated to the entire organisation.
+In addition, the IT tool that supports the aforementioned internal information channel was implemented, replacing the complaints channel, communicating it to the entire organisation and providing access to it both via the corporate Intranet and the Ence website.

-Ence has a communication (or whistleblower) channel which enables the reporting of financial or non-financial accounting irregularities, events or acts which are against the law, non-compliant with the Code of Conduct, and Ence's internal procedures and regulations.
-This channel is a tool that guarantees the confidentiality of anyone who reports directly to the Company's governing bodies any of the irregularities described above, whether they have identified themselves when making the report or have done so anonymously.
-The management of the complaints channel is governed by the complaints channel procedure, approved by the Board of Directors, and carried out by ENCE's Audit Committee, represented by its Chair, fulfilling its responsibility to comply with the basic principles mentioned and taking charge of resolving reports received in areas that constitute, or could constitute, a criminal incident.
-In addition, the audit committee is responsible for adopting measures for improving compliance and resolving any doubts about its interpretation.
-Likewise, it controls and monitors that all complaints are dealt with and managed in an adequate, complete, independent, and confidential manner.
-The basic principles that make up the operation of this control are: (i) guaranteeing confidentiality for those who use the whistleblower channel, whether they have identified themselves when making the complaint or have done so anonymously; (ii) guaranteeing proper management of the complaints made, which implies that they are handled with the utmost confidentiality and in accordance with the operating procedure of the whistleblower channel; (iii) ensuring, for all complaints received, a timely, independent, and confidential analysis; (iv) ensuring, for all complaints or queries received, a timely, independent, and confidential analysis within a reasonable period of time, which will not exceed three months from the acknowledgement of receipt of the complaint; (iv) the commitment to carry out disciplinary, sanctioning, and legal proceedings, as appropriate, until their resolution, with the aim of proportionately correcting conduct contrary to the law or Ence's internal regulations.
-Every quarter, the Internal Audit Department prepares a report on all complaints received, which are categorised by subject (harassment, conduct, ethics, criminal, etc.), their gravity (minor, serious, very serious, or inadmissible), and actions taken and their resolution.
+The basic principles that make up the operation of this control are: (i) guaranteeing confidentiality for those who use the internal reporting channel, whether they have identified themselves when making the complaint or have done so anonymously; (ii) guaranteeing proper management of the communications made, which implies that they are handled with the utmost confidentiality and in accordance with the procedure in effect; (iii) ensuring, for all communications received, a timely, independent, and confidential analysis; (iv) ensuring, for all communications or queries received, a timely, independent, and confidential analysis within a reasonable period of time, which will not exceed three months from the acknowledgement of its receipt; (iv) the commitment to carry out disciplinary, sanctioning, and legal proceedings, as appropriate, until their resolution, with the aim of proportionately correcting conduct contrary to the law or Ence's internal regulations.

+Every quarter, the Ethics and Compliance Committee prepares a report on the internal communications received, which are categorised by subject (harassment, conduct, ethics, criminal, etc.), their gravity (minor, serious, very serious, or inadmissible), and actions taken and their resolution.
 The report is submitted to the Audit Committee.